kalwalt/libjpeg-for-jsartoolkit5/README.md

 # libjpeg-for-jsartoolkit5

+## ⚠️ Not required anymore !! ⚠️
+By Emscripten version **v1.38.31** libjpeg can be included in the project simply adding the flag `-s USE_LIBJPEG` so this library is not necessary anymore to compile jsartoolkit5.

-This is the libjpeg library used for https://github.com/kalwalt/jsartoolkit5 necessary for compile jsartoolkit5.
+~~This is the libjpeg library used for https://github.com/kalwalt/jsartoolkit5 necessary for compile jsartoolkit5.
-Used in combination with https://github.com/artoolkitx/artoolkit5
+Used in combination with https://github.com/artoolkitx/artoolkit5~~

 ## Building the libjpeg with Emscripten